Calm Down Dearest

 "Calm Down Dearest" is the third single released from English singer Jamie T's debut studio album, Panic Prevention (2007).
 The song was written and produced by Jamie T and Ben "Puffy Combes" Coupland, with additional production from Jason Cox.
 The song peaked at No. 9 on the UK Singles Chart in January 2007.
+A music video was released for the song, which was directed by Nima Nourizadeh and depicts Jamie T in a mock home video recorded in his flat.